 Our addiction treatment philosophy centers around offering evidence-based, individualized treatment solutions for individuals and families struggling with drug and alcohol addiction as well as co-occurring disorders.
 With an individualized approach to addiction treatment and a comprehensive continuum of care, we heal patients and their families from a life of active addiction and alcoholism to a life of hope and healing.
-We deliver comprehensive addiction treatment services in a safe and comfortable environment.
+We deliver comprehensive addiction treatment services including medically monitored detoxification, residential inpatient, and general outpatient in a comfortable environment.
 Our addiction treatment services include drug and alcohol detoxification, individual and group therapy, family counseling services for both patient and family, case management, life skills training, 12 Step education, psychiatric care, individualized aftercare planning, and recovery resources designed to support patients for life.
 With evidence-based treatment practices at each one of our neighborhood-based locations, we offer each patient and their family the highest quality addiction treatment services and an opportunity to heal, regain hope, rebuild and recover – for life

 Michael oversees Westminster with a patient-centered philosophy that he’s honed over his 27 years in behavioral health and addiction treatment.
 As he managed other large addiction treatment centers in Massachusetts, he built positive treatment experiences for patients through Addiction Treatment Services (ATS) and Client Stabilization Services (CSS) programming.
 That success came from his face-to-face experience providing direct care, counseling, interventions, and family treatment.
 He holds a BA in psychology and a master’s degree in business.More